rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

     * Set Random Generator seed
     * Start low-level services
     * Set up encryption services
-* "sysinit.target" will start all the low-level services and "units" required for the basic functions of the operating system, which are required before entering the "basic.target" phase.
+* "sysinit.target" will start all the low-level services and "units" required for the essential functions of the operating system, which are necessary before entering the "basic.target" phase.
 * After completing the "sysinit.target" phase, `systemd` starts all the "units" required to complete the next "target" (that is, "basic.target").
 The target provides additional functions, including:
-    * Set the directories paths for the various executable files.
+    * Set the directory paths for the various executable files.
     * communication sockets
     * timers
 * Finally, initialization is performed for the user-level "target" ("multi-user.target" or "graphical.target"). `systemd` must arrive at "multi-user.target" before entering "graphical.target".